 The purpose of RESS is to support their initial efforts.
 It intercepts the residents who are being released from the detention center and into the community.
 By providing a backpack of basic toiletries, it is the first step to regaining their dignity.

-Sometimes, they no longer have a home.
 This is especially true for residents who have been incarcerated for longer periods of time.
 More often, those residents leave without the necessities or resources to successfully transition back into the community.
-The intent of the RESS initiative is to provide those residents with the necessities.
+The following are testimonials provided by the release post sergeant:

-Our residents already know that we care and encourage them.
+Our residents know that we care and encourage them.
 We want them to succeed once they have left our facility, but when they see that outside communities, business, faith organizations and individuals get together to support them, it sends an even more impactful message.
 The “backpack” donations make this possible.
 RESS is on ongoing program.
 We are asking people, churches, business’ & organizations to continue donate basic toiletries items and more.

 Please note, RESS does not operate during the weekends or nights.
-If you would like to volunteer please complete the Volunteer Background Screening Form.
+If you would like to volunteer, please complete the Volunteer Background Screening Form.
 Once done, please forward the form to Brenda.Rubiano@mecklenburgcountync.gov.
 You can also call 980-314-5172.